hackinsync/musicstrk/README.md

 For inquiries and collaboration, reach out to [buidl@musicstrk.fun](mailto:buidl@musicstrk.fun).
 Here's our [TG community](https://t.me/MusicStrk_CJ)

 Let’s build the future of music.
-As we pump talents on Starknet! 🎵
+As we pump talent on Starknet! 🎵